 - Install a cool roofing product when your existing roof

 - Install a cool roofing product before your existing roof reaches the end of its service life (could be wasteful)

 - Apply a cool roof coating to the existing roof, if the type of roof is suitable for coating

 A cool roof does not necessarily cost more than a non-cool roof, especially if you are installing a new roof or replacing an existing one.
 However, converting a standard roof that's in good condition into a cool roof can be expensive.

 Climate and Environment

 Your climate is an important consideration when deciding whether to install a cool roof.
-Cool roofs achieve the greatest cooling savings in hot climates, but can increase energy costs in colder climates due to reduced beneficial wintertime heat gains.
+Cool roofs achieve the greatest cooling savings in hot climates, but can increase energy costs in colder climates if the annual heating penalty exceeds the annual cooling savings.

-In warm, moist locations, cool roof surfaces can be more susceptible to algae or mold growth than hot roofs.
+In warm, moist locations, where roofs are subject to algae or mold growth, dark growths may be more visible on light-colored roofs than on dark roofs.
 Some roof coatings include special chemicals that prevent mold or algae growth for a few years.

 In cold climates, roofs can accumulate moisture through condensation, and it is possible that cool roofs might be more susceptible to accumulating moisture than dark roofs of the same design.
 Condensation can be avoided using proper design techniques.